nepwork/handbook/stack.md

 - ElasticSearch and Logstash
 - Spring Data Redis (read only, only used in specific modules serving mostly static content)

-nep.work additional features that are being separated from the core into various microservices use:
+nep.work core's additional features that are being separated from the core into various microservices use:

 - Quarkus
 - Micronaut